-Beech, spruce and coniferous forests cover the largest part of the mountains, up to the alpine meadows where shepherds set camp in summer months.
+Beech, spruce and coniferous forests cover the largest part, up to the alpine meadows where shepherds set camp in summer months.
 Dense juniper bushes are a common sight at high altitudes.
 The large carnivores roam the forests of the park, but deer, martens, foxes, and birds like the capercaillie and the grouse are also present.

 The horseback riding trips organized by the guides of the national park are a great option to explore Calimani Mountains, but if hiking is still your favorite way, you’ll have one of the best experiences in the Carpathians.
-More isolated and less visited, these mountains have few, but long and challenging trails that require an excellent condition, hiking experience and plenty of endurance.
+More isolated and less visited, these mountains have long and challenging trails that require excellent condition, hiking experience, and endurance.
 Be sure to have a map and plenty of water as streams are a rare presence at higher altitudes.

-One of the shortest itineraries is to the geological formation the ‘12 Apostles’, around 3 hours, starting from the village Neagra Sarului and following the red dot sign.
+One of the shortest itineraries is to the geological formation of the ‘12 Apostles’, around three hours, from the village Neagra Sarului.
 The trail continues up to altitudes above 2,000 meters before returning to the village, a long and strenuous 20 hours hike.

 You can find here the map of all hiking trails from Calimani National Park.